-The painting’s first show was “Women Creating Tomorrow Fine Art Competition,” Sedona Art Center, Sedona, Arizona, May 7 – 8, 1983.
+Pompous Paws first show was “Women Creating Tomorrow Fine Art Competition” at the Sedona Art Center in Sedona, Arizona from May 7 – 8, 1983.

-Its next show was “The Color Flow,” Galleria Mesa, Mesa, Arizona, October 26 – November 15, 1983.
+The painting’s next show was “The Color Flow” at the Galleria Mesa in Mesa, Arizona from October 26 – November 15, 1983.
 I still own this painting.

-This painting is on a ‘full sheet’ at 20.769″h x 28.835″w.
+Pompous Paws is on a ‘full sheet’ at 20.769″h x 28.835″w.
 It was painted on d’Arches 140 lb cold pressed paper with Winsor & Newton tube pigments, and Winsor & Newton Kolinsky Sable brushes.
-The paper, was water-soaked for a few minutes, drained, and squarely placed on a 1/4″ piece of Masonite board.
+The paper was water-soaked for a few minutes, drained and squarely placed on a 1/4″ piece of Masonite board.
 Extra water was dabbed up with paper towels, and brown glue-tape placed 3/8″ over the paper on all four sides.
 The board with the taped paper is allowed to air dry in a horizontal position out of the sun.
-When the paper is dry, usually after one day, the paper is drumhead tight, and ready for painting.
+Usually after one day the paper is dry and drumhead tight and ready for painting.